-According to Kimberly Currie, property services section chief for the Wisconsin Department of Natural Resources, the certification is also a way to remind visitors to do their part to tread lightly on the earth.
-“We always champion the use of recyclable containers and ask visitors to take back what they bring in, wash and reuse on their next trip to a state park,” said Currie.
-She also offered this tidbit: More than a dozen state parks, and the number is growing, now have electric vehicles.
+According to Kimberly Currie, property services section chief for the Wisconsin Department of Natural Resources, the certification is also a way to remind visitors to do their part in treading lightly on the earth.
+“We always champion the use of recyclable containers and ask visitors to take back what they bring in; wash and reuse on their next trip to a state park,” Currie said.
+She also offered this tidbit: More than a dozen state parks--and the number is growing--now have electric vehicles.
 Look for these emissions-free mini-trucks when you’re visiting and give the driver a wave of approval.

 By the way, you won’t have to shell out a huge stack of greenbacks to enjoy the state parks either.
-Residents can get an annual vehicle sticker for $25 and for out-of-state visitors it’s just $10 more at $35.
 Those stickers buy you admission to all the state parks and forests for the calendar year.
 Prefer a day pass?
 The Department of Natural Resources offers that too.
 Care to test-drive the experience before you buy?
-Then take advantage of the annual Wisconsin State Parks Open House, always the first Sunday in June, when admission to all state parks is free.
+Then take advantage of the annual Wisconsin State Parks Open House, always the first weekend in June, when admission to all state parks is free.

 A little more than halfway up the Door County peninsula is Fish Creek and Peninsula State Park.
 This park, with sky-high bluffs that are part of the Niagara Escarpment, is considered by many to be the state’s “most complete park,” with hundreds of campsites, bike trails, an 1860s-era lighthouse and eight miles of shoreline.
 There’s even an 18-hole golf course here and a professional summer theatre performance space.
 But back to those bluffs – get up-close by hiking the Eagle Trail, climbing the 75-foot observation tower or kayaking along the shore.
 The park participates in the Clean Boat, Clean Waters program to stop the spread of invasive species.
 They have a recycling program in place and print their educational pieces on recycled paper among other green initiatives.